Spanholz/DEMtoPrint/README.md

 ### 3D Printing Tips
 1. **Scaling**: Verify the scale matches your intended physical dimensions
 2. **Layer Height**: Use 0.2 layer height for good detail vs. speed balance
-3. **Support**: Terrain models typically require minimal support due to gradual slopes
+3. **Support**: Terrain models typically require minimal to no support due to gradual slopes
-4. **Infill**: 15-20% infill is usually sufficient for terrain models
+4. **Infill**: 5-15% infill is usually sufficient for terrain models
-5. **Oritentation** Either print flat to get a distinctive layer look or sideways for smoother walls but beware of overhangs.
+5. **Orientation** Either print flat to get a distinctive layer look or sideways for smoother walls but beware of overhangs.